jflamy/owlcms4/docs/Simulation.md

 #### Start the simulation

 - If running locally, go to the main laptop and open the Home page.
 Type "http://127.0.0.1/simulation"
-- Ïf running remotely, open a window on the Heroku application and to the main page.
+- Ïf running remotely, open a window on the cloud application and to the main page.
 Add `/simulation` at the end.
-This will give you something similar to https://mycompetition.herokuapp.com/simulation
+This will give you something similar to https://mycompetition.fly.dev/simulation

 The system will perform a fake weigh-in if needed and create fake declarations for the snatch and clean & jerk.